micmejia/bible-dump/NKJV/Genesis/Gen 24.md

 And I said to my master, 'Perhaps the woman will not follow me.'

 ###### 40
-But he said to me, 'The Lord, before whom I walk, will send His angel with you and [^e]prosper your way; and you shall take a wife for my son from my family and from my father's house.
+But he said to me, 'The Lord, before whom I walk, will send His angel with you and prosper your way; and you shall take a wife for my son from my family and from my father's house.

 ###### 41
 You will be clear from this oath when you arrive among my family; for if they will not give _her_ to you, then you will be released from my oath.'